ericsonga/APCSAReview/_sources/Unit3-If-Statements/MagpieLab/magpie4.rst

          String restOfStatement = statement.substring(psnOfYou + 3, psnOfMe).trim();
          return "What makes you think that I " + restOfStatement + " you?";
       }

+     /**  ADD THIS
+       * Take a statement with "I <something> you" and transform it into
+       * "Why do you <something> me?"
+       * @param statement the user statement, assumed to contain "I" followed by something "you"
+       * @return the transformed statement
+       */
+      private String transformIMeStatement(String statement)
+      {
+        // ADD CODE HERE
+        return "Why do you...";
+      }

       /**